medamawa/ds4300_02_Twitter_in_Redis/README.md

-# No.1 Twitter in RDB
+# No.2 Twitter in Redis
 Sogo Nishihara